hyperfwog/hl/README.md

 # Hyperliquid API SDK

-Typescript SDK to more easily interact with @hyperliquid-dex API.
+Typescript SDK to more easily interact with [Hyperliquid](https://app.hyperliquid.xyz/).

 The official Hyperliquid API docs can be found [here](https://hyperliquid.gitbook.io/hyperliquid-docs).